 Two results deserve more explanation because they’re not just “Cython is fast”:

-The int16 story (13.2× at 1 thread): PyTorch has no native int16 interpolation path.
-When you want to call F.interpolate on an int16 tensor, you have to cast to float32 and eventually back.
-For a 512³ volume, that’s two full-volume type conversions totalling ~256 MB of memory traffic, all to avoid a native implementation. volresample compiles a specialized nearest-neighbor path for int16 directly using Cython’s fused types — no conversion, no extra allocation.
-The 13× speedup is almost entirely the elimination of type casting overhead and unnecessary memory bandwidth.
+The int16 story (11.4× vs PyTorch at 4T): PyTorch has no native int16 interpolation path.
+When you want to call F.interpolate on an int16 tensor, you have to cast to float32 and eventually back. volresample compiles a specialized nearest-neighbor path for int16 directly using Cython’s fused types — no conversion, no extra allocation.
+The largest PyTorch speedup in the current suite still comes almost entirely from avoiding that round-trip.

 Architecture Choices